umarhassan-mitodl/11.020-fall-2003/content/pages/readings.md

 Rein, Martin.
 "Problems in the Definition and Measurement of Poverty."
 Chapter 2 in *The Concept of Poverty.* Edited by Peter Towsend.
 London: Heinemann, 1970, pp. 46-63.
 (18 pp.)

 Burtless, Gary, and Sarah Siegel.
 "Medical Spending, Health Insurance, and Measurement of American Poverty."
 The Brookings Institution, September 2001, abstract and pp. 1-13.
-(13 pp.) Entire paper available from Brookings ({{% resource_link "ca87f462-306d-4636-97ae-0b25b942db81" "PDF" %}}).
+(13 pp.) Entire paper available from Brookings ([PDF](https://www.brookings.edu/wp-content/uploads/2016/06/poverty.pdf)).

 Ruggles, Patricia.
 Chapter 2 and "Setting the Poverty Threshold," (chapter 3) in *Drawing the Line*.
 Washington D.C.: Urban Institute Press, 1990, pp. 33-62.
 (29 pp.)